 Effective January 1, 2003, we adopted the new CICA Handbook Section 3063, "Impairment or Disposal of Long-Lived Assets" and the revised Section 3475, "Disposal of Long-Lived Assets and Discontinued Operations," which are consistent with U.S. GAAP.
 These sections establish standards for recognizing, measuring and disclosing impairment for long-lived assets held-for-use, and for measuring and separately classifying assets available-for-sale.
 Previously, long-lived assets were written down to net recoverable value if the undiscounted future cash flows were less than net book value.
 Under the new standards, assets must be classified as either held-for-use or available-for-sale.
-Impairment losses for assets held-for-use are measured based on fair value which is measured by discounted cash flows.
-Available-for-sale assets are measured based on expected proceeds less direct costs to sell.
+Impairment losses for assets held-for-use are measured based on fair value which is measured by discounted and proceeds less direct costs to sell.